obruck/hematoscope/_members/stas-tatun.md

   #twitter: oscarbruck
 ---

 Stas (BSc) is studying Bioinformation Technology at the Department of Neuroscience and Biomedical Engineering, Aalto University.
-Stas acts also as an assistant teacher in Python programming at Aalto University.
+Stas teaches also Python programming at Aalto University.
 Currently, he is working on normalizing images of MGG-stained samples from different slide scanners and clinical centers using generative adversarial networks (GAN).